 Alzheimer's is a devastating disease that cannot be ignored by federal policymakers.
 Our goal is to see that the federal government takes bold action now to confront this growing crisis.
 Urge your elected officials to enact public policies that provide better health and long-term coverage to ensure high-quality, cost-effective care for the millions of people who face this disease every day.
 Learn more

 State governments are increasingly on the front lines in addressing health issues facing America.
 As a result, every state must tackle Alzheimer's not only as an aging issue but also as a public health crisis.
 Alzheimer's Association chapters across the nation work with state officials to determine regulatory and statutory standards for dementia training, provide access to respite care, designate spending for state long-term care services, control Medicaid spending, and in a variety of other ways to provide care and support for those facing this dreaded disease.
 Learn more

-As we continue to implement Georgia’s Alzheimer’s and Related Dementias State Plan, this year we focus on two key areas:
+As we continue to implement Georgia’s Alzheimer’s and Related Dementias State Plan, this year we focused on two key areas: